Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Discussion

-The MAAPS study's positive treatment effects for graduation and credit accumulation at GSU shows the promise of algorithmic decision aids to improve educational outcomes.
-However, as with many educational interventions, MAAPS faces two key challenges to external validity: generalizing the intervention to new populations and scaling it across institutional contexts \cite{kraftInterpretingEffectSizes2020,slavinRelationshipSampleSizes2009, jepsen2009class, list2022voltage}.
-These challenges are exacerbated in studies of algorithmic decision aids where human decision making plays a central role, like the MAAPS study.
-In such cases, positive outcomes cannot be neatly attributed to the decision aid alone; they also depend on advisors’ ability to skillfully mediate between the system and the students.
-Thus, scaling this intervention requires not only scaling the algorithmic component but also hiring similarly skilled human advisors who can use the tool.
-These discretionary interactions are difficult to replicate in new populations or standardize across institutional contexts, complicating both generalization and scalability.

-Generalizing the intervention is complicated by both institutional culture and student demographics.
-At GSU, the MAAPS protocol was a natural extension of the schools' existing advising approach, which likely facilitated its adoption by advisors.
-By contrast, advisors at other institutions may have been less receptive to the protocol, particularly if it departs from their advising norms \cite{rossmanMAAPSAdvisingExperiment2023}.
-Moreover, at GSU, a plurality of students are African American \cite{GeorgiaStateUniversity}, which may shape how students experience predictive interventions.
-The risk of racialized stigma to being flagged as high-risk by an algorithm \cite{townsendWereNotLiving2023} may increase significantly in contexts where structurally disadvantaged groups are numerical minorities, especially if demographic characteristics are included as inputs in the predictive model (as they are not at GSU) \cite{feathers2021racepredictor}.
+Even when algorithm-assisted interventions are designed and evaluated with human decision makers in mind, they face two challenges common to many educational interventions: generalizing the intervention to new populations and scaling it across institutional contexts \cite{kraftInterpretingEffectSizes2020,slavinRelationshipSampleSizes2009, jepsen2009class, list2022voltage}.
+When discretion plays a role in intervention outcomes, the success of an intervention also depends on the success of the human decision maker, which may not generalize or scale.

-Similarly, implementation challenges can blunt the effectiveness of the MAAPS intervention when scaled.
-Institutions that do not fully adopt the MAAPS advising protocol are unlikely to realize the same benefits from algorithmic decision aids as those observed at GSU.
-The MAAPS study itself illustrates this point: other participating institutions in the study struggled to implement core components of the intervention, such as assigning students to primary advisors from a centralized advising office rather than across academic departments \cite{alamuddinMonitoringAdvisingAnalytics2018}.
-None of these institutions achieved the same positive treatment effects as GSU, which the study authors partly attribute to these implementation challenges \cite{rossmanMAAPSAdvisingExperiment2023}.
+For example, when generalizing interventions to new institutional settings, human decision makers may face structural barriers to their success.
+The MAAPS study exemplifies this pattern: Unlike GSU, other participating institutions in the MAAPS study did not implement core components of the intervention, such as assigning students to primary advisors from a centralized advising office rather than across academic departments \cite{alamuddinMonitoringAdvisingAnalytics2018}.
+No other institutions achieved the same positive treatment effects as GSU, which the study authors partly attribute to this implementation challenge \cite{rossmanMAAPSAdvisingExperiment2023}.